Greece's Varoufakis becomes unlikely heartthrob in Germany

 “He’s someone you take notice of,” wrote Focus newsweekly.

 Germany’s Stylebook fashion magazine also took notice.
-“His cool style is something you can’t miss,” Stylebook wrote under a story entitled “poor but sexy.”
+“His cool style is something you can’t miss,” Stylebook wrote under a story entitled “poor but sexy”.
+(Reporting by Erik Kirschbaum; editing by David Stamp)